 California and possibly another 20 states should follow in 2020 or later, according to predictions made by Kindred.
 Washington D.C. also legalized sports betting in December of 2018.
 The District should have its first legal sportsbooks operational sometime by the end of 2019.

 What sports betting is allowed in each state?

-Following the PASPA ban we are going to see each state progress in different way where local lawmakers decide on what type of betting will be available to the locals.
+Following the PASPA ban, we are going to see each state progress in a different way because local lawmakers decide on what type of betting will be available to their residents.

 As Justice Alito puts it when delivering the courts opinion “Americans have never been of one mind about gambling” and this is as true today as it has ever been.

 Unsurprisingly the gaming laws are extremely permissive, but counter-balanced by strict and highly competent oversight by the Nevada Gaming Commission and Nevada Gaming Control Board.